leomeinel/arch-install/README.md

 # arch-install

-Arch Linux Installation using mdadm RAID1, LUKS encryption and btrfs
+Arch Linux Installation using LUKS encryption and btrfs

 ## Info

 :information_source: | Expect errors to occur during the installation.
 They only matter if any of the scripts don't finish successfully.

-:information_source: | This script will only work on a system with exactly 2 disks of the same size attached!

 :exclamation: | Follow [these instructions](https://github.com/LeoMeinel/arch-install/blob/main/virt-manager.md) for virt-manager.

-:warning: | All data on both disks will be wiped!
+:warning: | All data on the disk will be wiped!

 ## Pre-installation